EaBro/TheImperialGod/README.md

 You can choose whether or not you want to read CONTRIBUTING.md, as do it only if you want to contribute, as some of the code is hard for inexperienced programmers.
 And leave it if your new here, as first check out the bot!

+Once you have and if you like the public bot or the code then consider starring this repository.
+This not only helps out the contributors but the people who actually coded this bot.
+Thanks and Regards,
+NightZan999

 ## Moderation
 Has advanced moderation features for all people!
 With using the concept of embeds and more! <br> Cool right, it also has automoderation features and that's customizable, which makes it perfect for you! <br>